-Failure of our customers to timely pay the amounts owed to us may adversely affect our results of operations.
+Failure of our customers to pay the amounts owed to us in a timely manner may adversely affect our results of operations.

 We generally provide payment terms ranging from 30 to 60 days.
-As a result, we generate significant accounts receivable from sales to our customers, historically representing 22% to 26% of current assets.
-Accounts receivable from sales to customers at March 31, 2004 was \$931.4 million (December 31, 2003 - \$771.5 million; December 31, 2002 - \$785.9 million; December 31, 2001 - \$1,054.1 million).
-At March 31, 2004, one customer represented 15% of our total accounts receivable (December 31, 2003 - one customer represented 18% of total accounts receivable; December 31, 2002 - one customer represented 28% of total accounts receivable; December 31, 2001 - two customers represented 14% and 26% of total accounts receivable, respectively).
-If any of our customers have insufficient liquidity, we may encounter significant delays or defaults in payments owed to us by customers, and may extend our payment terms, which may have a significant adverse effect on our financial condition and results of operations.
+As a result, we generate significant accounts receivable from sales to our customers, historically representing 22% to 39% of current assets.
+Accounts receivable from sales to customers at December 31, 2004 were \$1,023.3 million (December 31, 2003-\$771.5 million; and December 31, 2002-\$785.9 million).
+At December 31, 2004, two customers represented 25% of our total accounts receivable (December 31, 2003-one customer represented 18% of total accounts receivable; and December 31, 2002-one customer represented 28% of total accounts receivable).
+If any of our customers has insufficient liquidity, we may encounter significant delays or defaults in payments owed to us by customers, and may extend our payment terms, which may have a significant adverse effect on our financial condition and results of operations.
 We regularly review our accounts receivable valuations and make adjustments when necessary.
-Our allowance for doubtful accounts at March 31, 2004 was \$48.1 million (December 31, 2003 - \$50.3 million; December 31, 2002 - \$62.4 million; December 31, 2001 - \$74.6 million), which represented 4.9% of the gross accounts receivable balance (December 31, 2003 - 6.1%; December 31, 2002 - 7.4%; December 31, 2001 - 6.6%).
+In the fourth quarter of 2004, one of our customers experienced a significant deterioration in its financial condition; as a result, we recorded additional charges of \$116.8 million to reflect the estimated recoverable amounts on the assumption that the customer is unable to recapitalize.
+Our allowance for doubtful accounts at December 31, 2004 was \$140.1 million (December 31, 2003-\$50.3 million; and December 31, 2002-\$62.4 million), which represented 12.0% of the gross accounts receivable balance (December 31, 2003-6.1%; and December 31, 2002-7.4%).
 Historically, the credit-related accounts receivable adjustments have not been significant to our results of operations.
-For the three months ended March 31, 2004, we wrote off accounts receivable of \$1.0 million (December 31, 2003 - \$14.2 million; December 31, 2002 - \$30.0 million; December 31, 2001 - \$11.8 million) against the allowance for doubtful accounts in the normal course of business.
+For the year ended December 31, 2004, we wrote off accounts receivable of \$2.5 million (December 31, 2003-\$14.2 million; and December 31, 2002-\$30.0 million) against the allowance for doubtful accounts in the normal course of business.